 AE.5.1 At call setup

 When the originating P-CSCF receives the initial INVITE request from the originating UE using regenerative NR satellite access, it selects the IMS-AGW on ground and triggers media negotiation by sending SDP offer to the terminating side indicating that satellite access is used on the originating side.
 If the terminating P-CSCF activates UE-satellite-UE communication, the originating P-CSCF re-selects an IMS-AGW on satellite.
 See Figure AE.5.1-1 that describes the procedure.
+In the procedure, UE A and P-CSCF A represent originating side function or entity, UE B and P-CSCF B represent terminating side function or entity.

-NOTE 1: To support the UE-satellite-UE communication, P-CSCFs (AF) need to support N5 interface .
+NOTE 1: To support the UE-satellite-UE communication, P-CSCFs (AF) need to support N5 interface for AF influence on traffic routing and user plane management event subscription/notification.

-Editor's note: Whether and how to take UE subscription aspect into account for UE-satellite-UE communication activation is FFS.

-Editor's note: The call flow presented below may be revised e.g. based on whether there is any unnecessary impact on H.248 [18] or based on discussion on satellite change procedure.

-Editor's note: It is FFS whether early media traffic can be supported or not for the UE-Sat-UE communication during call setup.

-Editor's note: It is FFS how P-CSCF subscribes to satellite change events from SMF, e.g. based on UP Path change event or Access Network Information PCRT.